lukso-network/website-support-center/docs/general/how-to/use-token-creator.md

 - Define categories, metadata, and co-creators
 - Manage and update tokens directly from your **Universal Profile**

-This process provides a straightforward way to issue on-chain assets for events, collectibles, memberships, and digital items.
+This process provides a straightforward way to issue on-chain assets such as proof of attendance for events, collectibles, memberships, and digital items.

 ## Accessing the Token Creator Tool